If you’re looking for a truly unique adventure in your own backyard, pack up the van and head to Victoria’s north-west.

 Each town has its own story and special characters to discover.
 For even more inspiration – click here.

-*NOTE: While COVID-19 restrictions are easing, it’s important to plan ahead and contact the business you would like to visit to ensure they are open and you adhere to their guidelines.
+*NOTE: With current COVID-19 measures, it’s important to plan ahead and contact the business you would like to visit to ensure they are open and you adhere to their guidelines.

 Written by Wimmera Mallee Tourism on 10 June, 2020